SpellarBot/learnjava/javaelastic/ReadMe.md

 * Powerful Query DSL - complex queries expressed simply
 * Schemaless - Index data without an explicit schema

+* Basic element - Document
+* Documents are part of Index
+* Index are kept in Shards
+* Shards are kept in nodes/servers aka cluster
 * Cluster has nodes. nodes can be 1 to several thousands.
 * Each node performs indexing of documents added to ES
 * all nodes participates in search